WISP Searches on a Fiber Interferometer under a Strong Magnetic Field: Photon-axion mixing in hollow-core photonic crystal fibers (HC-PCF)

 \section{Photon-axion mixing in hollow-core photonic crystal fibers (HC-PCF)}

 The photon-to-axion conversion probability assuming a mode propagating in the z-direction \cite{raffelt_mixing_1988} is:

-where $k_\mathrm{osc}$ is the oscillation wave-number.
+where $k_\mathrm{osc}$ is the oscillation wave-number (see Appendix for more details on the photon-axion mixing).
 The first term in Eq.~\ref{eq:pconv4} accounts for the amplitude of the oscillations while the second term accounts for the oscillations.
-The mixing angle $\theta$ is deduced from the diagonalisation of the mixing matrix with the off-diagonal term $G=g_{a\gamma\gamma} B/2$ in Eq.~\ref{eq:diagonalise} in the appendix:
+The mixing angle $\theta$ is deduced from the diagonalisation of the mixing matrix with the off-diagonal term $G=g_{a\gamma\gamma} B/2$ in Eq.~\ref{eq:diagonalise} in the Appendix:

 where $\Delta_{-}=(k_{\gamma}^{2}- k_{a}^{2})/{4\omega}$ is the photon-axion transfer momenta, given in terms of the photon with energy $\omega$, $k_{\gamma}$, and axion wave-momenta, $k_{a}$, propagating in the core-media of the fiber.
 In the following, we will focus on the conversion at or close to the resonant condition such that $\Delta_-\approx 0$, where the resulting probability $P_{\gamma\rightarrow a}$ is energy-independent and the oscillation wave-number simplifies to $k_\mathrm{osc}=G$.
 Under the assumption of $P_{\gamma\rightarrow a}\ll 1$, Eq.~\ref{eq:pconv4} can be simplified and evaluated for typical values for the magnetic field and length of the fiber: